 Order pick-ups will take place in the main brewery parking area in front of the entry doors to the bottle shop.
 Signage will direct the flow of traffic.
 Please park near the shed roof, in front of the bottle shop doors.
 Stay in your car and our staff will greet you.
 Hold your driver’s license up to your window or state your name to our staff and we will retrieve your order.
 You may choose to pop open the trunk of your car or we will set your order on the white table beneath the shed roof that protrudes from the original brewery building.

-Pickups take place Wednesday and Thursday from 11 a.m. to 5 p.m., and Friday from 11 a.m. to 6 p.m.
+Pickups take place Wednesday through Friday from 11 a.m. to 5 p.m.
 Your order will be available on those days within the open window.
 We do not open prior to 11 a.m.
 Please arrive as close to your chosen time as possible.

 All pickup orders must be placed online and in advance.
 We cannot accommodate any orders not placed prior to your arrival.